cortexproject/cortex/README.md

 ## Using Cortex on other platforms

-Cortex can be used to monitor virtually any application on any platform, as the local agent is a specially configure, unmodified OSS Prometheus binary.
+Cortex can be used to monitor virtually any application on any platform, as the local agent is a specially configured unmodified OSS Prometheus binary.
 You can [download Prometheus from its website](https://prometheus.io/download/).
 You will need v1.2.1 or later.

 When you've got Prometheus, you will need to [configure it to discover your services](https://prometheus.io/docs/operating/configuration/) and configure it to send its data to Weave Cloud by adding the following top-level stanza to `prometheus.yml`: